-Home > Academics > Departments > English > Rhetoric > FAQFREQUENTLY ASKED QUESTIONS: ALL-COLLEGE, GENERAL EDUCATION RHETORIC SEQUENCE
+Home > Academics > Departments > English > Rhetoric > FAQFREQUENTLY ASKED QUESTIONS: ALL-UNIVERSITY, GENERAL EDUCATION RHETORIC SEQUENCE

 Note: These FAQs are answered here for your convenience.
-The answers are not provided to replace or supersede the Rockford College academic catalog.
-Q. What is the all-college rhetoric sequence?A.
+The answers are not provided to replace or supersede the Rockford University academic catalog.
+Q. What is the all-university rhetoric sequence?A.

 The rhetoric sequence comprises three courses: two 100-level courses, and one 300-level course.